-What do I do on the first day of school in my French class?
+What do I do on the first day of French class?
 I’ve had some less-than-stellar first days, like the time I had morning bus duty and was late to class (my first teaching day ever), or the time I knocked my coffee off my table and, in trying to save it, broke my cute Eiffel Tower pencil holder (year 2).
 I’m known to drop stuff, fall, or generally be clumsy, so when I dress up for the first day of school, something funny is bound to happen.
 Luckily, I’ve got a good sense of humor about it, because I’ve had my share of embarrassing moments.
 I’ve had plenty of mess-ups, but thankfully, the first day went great most of the time.
 Here are a few ways I like to ease back into the school year.

 After a long summer of not speaking French, students need to get warmed up before they are ready to speak French everyday.
 You can do a written review, and I usually do have a handy notes packet of the most important concepts from the year before complete with some exercises, but what they really need is to use the language as much as possible in your class from day 1.
 If these students are new to you, you’ll definitely need to do some ice-breakers, but even if they are students returning to you, they might not know one another.
 I think they are a great tool to use for any class.
 Building a good class environment means encouraging the students to speak to one another and be comfortable using the language, so you’ll want to offer a lot of non-threatening activities for the first week.

 Are you a brand-new teacher?
 Get tips for a successful first year teaching HERE.